InterContinental ANA Ishigaki Resort

-Once back at the hotel, try the snorkel tour (available during the summer months).
+Once back at the hotel, try the snorkel tour.
 Or if you'd rather give yourself extra care, choose from one of the many esthetic courses offered and get ready for dinner.

 A little bit of history

 What is now the prefecture of Okinawa used to be the independant kingdom of Ryukyu until 1609 when a clan from southern Japan invaded the islands.
 Until then, Ryukyu was in the center of trade between South-east Asia, Taiwan, China, Korea and Japan, and as such, had a distinct culture.
-Although nowdays considered a part of Japan, there are still important remnants of a non-Japanese culture which together with its geographical location make Okinawa a different Japan inside Japan.
+Although nowdays considered a part of Japan, there are still important remnants of a non-Japanese culture which together with its geographical location make Okinawa, and of course Ishigaki, a different Japan inside Japan.

 Papayas are often thought of as fruit, and of course they are.
 But the people of Ishigaki and Okinawa eat them more as a vegetable than as a fruit.
 Unripe green papayas are peeled and cut to be pickled, cooked in stir fried dished or used in simmered dishes.
 This is why when you go to the local market, you'll see more green unripe papayas than yellow ones.
 The taste?
 Not bad at all!
 Try a dish while you're here!